luketn/java-lambda-best-practice/readme.md

 All in all I was pretty pleased to get to this result and it restored (some) of my faith in the possibility of using Java for lambdas.

+I would also guess that you could achieve similar kinds of optimisations by just having less work to do (being more efficient) in Java AWS SDK libraries.
+Hopefully a taste for that will also come along as well and we could have some tiny pure Java SDK implementations with very minimal dependencies in the future too.